 You’re crocheting your way through your latest creation, and then the worst thing happens: you find a knot in your yarn!
 First off, don’t panic, Wooblers!
 Knots may seem like a big deal and can be frustrating, but there’s an easy (peasy) answer to working with them.
 Let’s get into how to crochet when you come across a knot.
 Because it’s knot as hard as it seems!

 What are knots in yarn?

 Knots in yarn are simply places where the yarn has been tied together.
 This can happen during the spinning process, or it can happen after the yarn has been dyed or otherwise processed.
 Knots can also come up if two ends of yarn are accidentally tangled together.

 What should I do if I find a knot in my yarn?

 If you’re making a Wooble, the trick is pretty simple — keep crocheting!
-Unlike other crocheted works of art, amigurumi has a right side and a wrong side.
+Amigurumi has both a right side and a wrong side.
 When you see a knot, just keep crocheting.
 Right before you reach the knot, adjust your tension so that the knot ends up on the wrong side, which will go inside the amigurumi.

 What if you just can’t get that pesky knot to disappear inside your amigurumi?
 The best thing to do is to cut out the part with the knot and follow the method to add a new yarn ball to reattach your yarn ball to the crochet piece.
 The good news is that if you know how to do our color change technique, you already know how to add a yarn ball.
 Of course, in this case, you’re not adding a new ball as much as you’re cutting out the knot and rejoining the ball you’re already working with.
 Let’s go through the steps: